Arnold Schwarzenegger: Early life and education

-Schwarzenegger took to visiting a gym in Graz, where he also frequented the local movie theaters to see films with bodybuilding idols such as Reg Park, Steve Reeves and Johnny Weissmuller.
-When Reeves died in 2000, Schwarzenegger fondly remembered him: "As a teenager, I grew up with Steve Reeves.
+Schwarzenegger began visiting a gym in Graz, where he also frequented local movie theaters to watch films featuring bodybuilding idols such as Reg Park, Steve Reeves, and Johnny Weissmuller.
+When Reeves died in 2000, Schwarzenegger remembered him fondly: "As a teenager, I grew up with Steve Reeves.
 His remarkable accomplishments allowed me a sense of what was possible when others around me didn't always understand my dreams.
 Steve Reeves has been part of everything I've ever been fortunate enough to achieve."
 In 1961, Schwarzenegger met former Mr. Austria Kurt Marnul, who invited him to train at the gym in Graz.
-He was so dedicated as a youngster that he broke into the local gym on weekends to train even when it was closed.
+He was so dedicated as a teenager that he broke into the local gym on weekends to train when it was closed.
 "It would make me sick to miss a workout ...
 I knew I couldn't look at myself in the mirror the next morning if I didn't do it."
-When asked about his first cinema experience as a boy, he replied: "I was very young, but I remember my father taking me to the Austrian theaters and seeing some newsreels.
+When asked about his earliest cinema experience, he said: "I was very young, but I remember my father taking me to the Austrian theaters and seeing some newsreels.
 The first real movie I saw, that I distinctly remember, was a John Wayne movie."
-In Graz, he was mentored by Alfred Gerstl, who had Jewish ancestry and later became president of the Federal Council, and befriended his son Karl.
+In Graz, he was mentored by Alfred Gerstl, who had Jewish ancestry and later became president of the Federal Council, and he befriended Gerstl's son Karl.

 Schwarzenegger's brother, Meinhard, died in a car crash on May 20, 1971.
-He was driving drunk and died instantly; Schwarzenegger did not attend his funeral.
+He had been driving drunk and died instantly; Schwarzenegger did not attend the funeral.
 Meinhard was engaged to Erika Knapp, and they had a three-year-old son named Patrick.
-Schwarzenegger paid for Patrick's education and helped him to move to the U.S. Schwarzenegger's father, Gustav, died of a stroke on December 13, 1972.
-In Pumping Iron, Schwarzenegger claimed that he did not attend his father's funeral because he was training for a bodybuilding contest.
-Later, he and the film's producer said this story was taken from another bodybuilder to show the extremes some would go to for their sport and to make Schwarzenegger's image colder to create controversy for the film.
-However, Barbara Baker, his first serious girlfriend, recalled that he informed her of his father's death without emotion and that he never spoke of his brother.
-Over time, he has given at least three versions of why he was absent from his father's funeral.
+He paid for Patrick's education and helped him move to the U.S. His father, Gustav, died of a stroke on December 13, 1972.
+In Pumping Iron, Schwarzenegger claimed he did not attend his father's funeral because he was training for a bodybuilding contest.
+Later, he and the film's producer said the story had been taken from another bodybuilder to illustrate the extremes some athletes would go to for their sport and to create a colder, more controversial image for the film.
+However, Barbara Baker, his first serious girlfriend, recalled that he told her of his father's death without emotion and that he never spoke about his brother.
+Over time, he has given at least three different explanations for why he did not attend his father's funeral.